We Can Probably Stop Asking Trump If He’s a White Supremacist

-Tuesday’s presidential debate was an opportunity for both candidates to clear an incredibly low bar: not being incoherently senile, in Joe Biden’s case, and unequivocally condemning white supremacist street gangs, in President Trump’s.
+Tuesday’s presidential debate was an opportunity for both candidates to clear an incredibly low bar: not being incoherently senile, in Joe Biden’s case, and unequivocally condemning white-supremacist street gangs, in President Trump’s.
 Biden succeeded, stringing together complete sentences and weathering the president’s interruptions as well as could be expected.
-Trump did not, greeting the mere suggestion that he denounce the Proud Boys — a white supremacist group known for initiating violent street brawls against leftists — with derision and equivocation, insisting that “almost everything [in terms of violence] I see is from the left-wing, not from the right-wing.”
+Trump did not, greeting the mere suggestion that he denounce the Proud Boys — a white-supremacist group known for initiating violent street brawls against leftists — with derision and equivocation, insisting that “almost everything [in terms of violence] I see is from the left wing, not from the right wing.”

 Moderator Chris Wallace of Fox News kicked off the exchange: